Info Box

 You can also display entire Dashboard Views in the info box.

-The Views or Subviews you want to use can be referenced by their path
+The Views or Subviews you want to use can be referenced by their path or title.

-For example, you can create a subview in your dashboard with the title Wallpanel
+For example, you can create a subview in your dashboard with the title Wallpanel.

 You can then reference the view in the wallpanel configuration:

 The width of the view can be adjusted using CSS.
-The following example uses 80% of the available width of the viewport:
+The following example uses 80 % of the available width of the viewport:

 You can also make the content bigger if required.
 For example, enlarge it by 20 %: